-Today, I had to reinstall my Ubuntu server where I regularly test different applications and softwares.
+Today, I had to reinstall my Ubuntu server which I use often to test different applications.
 My Ubuntu server has over 200 GB data, and I don't want to lose it.
-I can transfer those data via scp, or setup NFS, FTP to copy files, but I am pretty sure it would take hours to transfer such big files.
+I can transfer those data via scp, or setup NFS, FTP to copy files, but I am pretty sure it would take several hours to transfer such big files.
 While searching for an alternative method, I came across the following method.
-We can quickly transfer large files between between two systems over Network using
+We can quickly transfer large files between two systems over Network using

 On Arch Linux and its derivatives:

-sudo pacman -S netcat pv
+$ sudo pacman -S netcat pv

 On RHEL, CentOS, Fedora:

-sudo yum install epel-release
+$ sudo yum install epel-release

-sudo yum install nc pv
+$ sudo yum install nc pv

-sudo dnf install nc pv
+$ sudo dnf install nc pv

 On Debian, Ubuntu, Linux Mint:

-sudo apt-get install netcat pv
+$ sudo apt-get install netcat pv

 # netcat -l -p 7000 | pv | tar x

 On the sending node (source system), run this command as root user:

 # tar cf - * | pv | netcat 192.168.1.105 7000

 tar cf - * will copy everything in the current working directory to the destination system, and the files will be extracted at the other end.

 netcat" as shown below.
 And, you need to add the port "7000" to the iptables / firewall-cmd on the target system.

 After adding the port on target system, you can transfer the larger files as shown below.